Yitingx531/assignment/README.md

 ## The Delivery

 Please create a repository in Github with the initial commit including only the code we have provided.
 Then create a branch and open a pull request against the `main` branch of this repository with your work.
 Treat it like any pull request you would open at work.

+Please [add the following engineers to your repository](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository#inviting-a-collaborator-to-a-personal-repository) so we can look at your solution:

+- Adam Gooch (`adamgooch`)
+- Allie (`alliejanoch`)
+- Anastasia Kaplina (`kaplona`)
+- Magdalena Henke (`MagdalenaHenke`)
+- Samantha Rack (`srack`)

 ## Project Structure